alanaberdeen/AIDA/README.md

 The user interface is a [VueJS](https://vuejs.org/) Single Page Application, encapsulating and interacting with two other significant JavaScript libraries: [OpenSeaDragon](https://openseadragon.github.io/) to manipulate the high-res images and [PaperJS](http://paperjs.org/) to provide the drawing functionality.
 [VuetifyJS](http://vuetifyjs.com/) is used as a UI component library which implements the material design language.

 AIDA reads and writes data in a simple JSON structure over a web API.
-Login and user accounts can enable specific configuration of the tool for different trials and tasks.

 ## What's planned?

+The next stage of development will be to integrate intelligent tools that leverage the power of machine learning techniques.
+We hope to enhance the ability of the user to quickly and accurately mark up images through predictive assistance.

+## License

 The software is published as Open Source under the permissive [MIT license](https://github.com/alanaberdeen/AIDA/blob/master/LICENSE).
-The [API](https://aida.gitbook.io/docs/api-reference) will also be public.
+The [API](https://aida.gitbook.io/docs/api-reference) is also be public.

-The next stage of development will be to integrate intelligent tools that leverage the power of machine learning techniques.
-We hope to enhance the ability of the user to quickly and accurately mark up images through predictive assistance

 ## Run Locally

 You can use AIDA on your local machine.
 The only requirement [NodeJS >v11](https://nodejs.org/en/).

-A built and built version of the local application is included with the source code in the `/dist` directory.
+A built version of the local application is included with the source code in the `/dist` directory.
 To begin using AIDA locally:

 1. Clone the repository
 2. `cd` to `/dist`